IIP Placements in Economic Development and Sustainability

 Location: Santiago, Valparaiso, and Concepcion, Chile

-Acción Emprendedora (AE) is a Chilean non-profit organization dedicated to breaking the chains of poverty through promoting and improving entrepreneurship.
+Acción Emprendedora (AE) is a Chilean non-profit organization dedicated to breaking the chains of poverty through promoting and improving entrepreneurship through business education and consulting services.
 AE functions on a three-step development model for training and enabling microentrepreneurs--teaching business fundamentals, supporting and consulting businesses, and facilitating access to credit.
-IIP interns will work on projects that touch on one or more of these processes.
-AE’s interns have made a strong impact at AE over the past few years.
-From strengthening alumni networks, to interviewing micro-entrepreneurs for pilot programs, to microfinance research, all interns will work with Chilean entrepreneurs and produce valuable deliverables towards AE and/or AE’s business units.
-The position will require collaboration with the Chilean employees of AE, other undergraduate and MBA interns, AE's micro-entrepreneurs, and others.
+IIP interns will work on projects that touch on one or more of these processes, particularly in the assessment of microentrepreneurs and marketing.
+IIP interns have made a strong impact at AE over the past few years.
+From strengthening alumni networks, to interviewing microentrepreneurs for pilot programs, to microfinance research, all IIP interns will work with Chilean entrepreneurs and produce valuable deliverables towards AE and/or AE’s business units.
+The position will require collaboration with the Chilean employees of AE, other undergraduate and MBA interns, AE's microentrepreneurs, and others.
 IIP interns must be self-motivated, independent workers who are proficient in Spanish and able to thrive in an entrepreneurial environment.
 The majority of internships are carried out in Santiago.
 Two placements have been created for International Internship Program (IIP) interns.
 View a Powerpoint presentation (.pdf) by a past intern.

 Location: Singapore, Singapore